miguelleitao/smtp-client/README.md

 into the same directory and run the following commands to compile with OpenSSL support.

-cc -DSMTP_OPENSSL smtp.c -c -o smtp.o
+cc -DSMTP_OPENSSL smtpclient.c -c -o smtpclient.o

 cc -DSMTP_OPENSSL test.c -c -o test.o

-cc test.o smtp.o -o smtp_test -lssl -lcrypto
+cc test.o smtpclient.o -o smtp_test -lssl -lcrypto

 If you do not need OpenSSL support, remove the -DSMTP_OPENSSL and the -lssl and -lcrypto arguments.
 The commands as above should create an